We Built 127 High-Converting Websites. Here Are the Basic Website Requirements That Actually Drive Results.

 SEO Requirements: Getting Found in Google

-Basic website requirements include being discoverable.
+Website requirements include being discoverable.
 Here’s what actually moves the needle:

 On-Page SEO Basics